Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Introduction

-There are several unsolved problems regarding flow birefringence measurements in a Hele-Shaw cell, such as the shear rate and stress field evaluation.
-First, the dominant components of stress in Hele-Shaw flow are not included in the conventional SOL.
+Flow birefringence can also be used in the experimental determination of shear rate and stresses based on the stress-optic law (SOL) \citep{aben2012photoelasticity}, which expresses the relationship between birefringence and stresses.
+Studies of flow birefringence using the SOL have mostly considered two-dimensional flow \citep{noto2020applicability} or uniform shear flow \citep{decruppe2003flow,lane2022birefringent,worby2024examination}.
+However, there are several unsolved problems regarding flow birefringence measurements in a Hele-Shaw cell, such as the shear rate and stress field evaluation.
+First, the dominant components of stress in Hele-Shaw flow are not included in the conventional SOL when the optical axis is axial direction in cylindrical coordinate.
 The conventional SOL is not sufficient to understand the three-dimensional phenomena that occur in such as Hele-Shaw flow and rectangular channels. \citet{nakamine2024flow} suggested that the second-order SOL (explained in \S\ref{subsec2.1}) has the potential to explain the effects of stress along the optical axis.

-Second, the gap in a Hele-Shaw cell is small and the resulting integrated length and integrated value of the photoelasticity along the gap become small.
-One possible solution to this problem is to use a high-sensitivity birefringent material.
-Another solution to overcome weak detection due to the small integrated length is to use a relatively high-concentration suspension with birefringent material.
-However, increasing the concentration of the birefringent material enhances the shear-thinning of the suspension.
-To date, the working fluid has been assumed to be Newtonian \citep{nakamine2024flow, worby2024examination}, and it is unclear how non-Newtonian effects will influence flow birefringence in terms of the second-order SOL.

-\G{The purpose of this study is to investigate flow birefringence in steady radial Hele-Shaw flow, focusing on the effects of stress along the optical axis and the non-Newtonian properties of the fluid.
+The purpose of this study is to investigate flow birefringence in steady radial Hele-Shaw flow, considering the effects of stress along the optical axis.
 We conduct flow birefringence measurements using cellulose nanocrystal (CNC) suspensions over a range of flow rates, and compare the results with theoretical predictions based on the second-order SOL.
-Additionally, we discuss two aspects of shear-thinning effects on phase retardation: (i) the change in stress resulting from viscosity variations and (ii) the shear-dependent coefficient in the second-order SOL.
-We demonstrate that the latter is dominant.}
+Radial Hele-Shaw flow generates a spatially dependent shear stress, making it suitable for validation of the integrated photoelasticity.
+Here, we derive the second-order SOL for Hele–Shaw flow, where the dominant stress components differ from those in previous studies, such as rectangular channel flow and simple shear flow in a rheometer.
+The radial Hele-Shaw flow provides a canonical geometry for a simple flow exhibiting variation of shear stress along the optical axis. \R{Building on our previous work \citep{nakamine2024flow}, where the necessity of the second-order SOL was demonstrated and the coefficient $C_2$ was determined through fitting, the present study advances the approach by (i) independently calibrating $C_2$ via rheo-optical measurements, (ii) applying the calibrated $C_2$ to radial Hele-Shaw flow, and (iii) validating the framework in a path-integrated radial Hele-Shaw geometry, involving stress variations along both the optical-axis and radial directions, rather than in rectangular or simple shear configurations.}